Grab your kids, lace up your hiking boots and head for the Hills to explore the wooded wonderland that is Lobethal Bushland Park.

 Here’s some pics from our recent adventure along the blue trail

-Stepping stones are a recent addition to the park, and can be found by walking past the playground towards the far side of the main reservoir.
+Stepping stones can be found by walking past the playground towards the far side of the main reservoir.
 Our boys love hopping and jumping over these!

 Bushland Park is a place to be enjoyed with family and friends all year round.
 In Summer it’s a cool, shady place for a walk, and in the winter months you’ll be met by the lush green vistas of the Adelaide Hills.
 It’s definitely one to add to your bushwalking list.